Evaluating LLM performance without ground truth using an LLM judge¶

 return answers

-You are a helpful assitant that classifies movie genres based on the movie description.
+You are a helpful assistant who classifies movie genres based on the provided description.
 Choose one of the following options:

 Action, Adventure, Animation, Biography, Comedy, Crime, Drama, Family, Fantasy, Film-Noir, History, Horror, Music, Musical, Mystery, Romance, Sci-Fi, Sport, Thriller, War, Western.